 Supported platforms details

-- As well as the memory allocated for the Bitbucket Server Java application (1GB is the default configuration and suitable for most uses), additional memory and CPU capacity is required to support Git operations.
-We recommend that you use a server with at least 3GB of available memory.
+- As well as the memory allocated for Tomcat (768MB is the default configuration and suitable for most uses), additional memory and CPU capacity is required to support Git operations.
+We recommend that you use a server with at least 2GB of available memory.